 Asthma can be cured?… No. Although there is no cure however it can be controlled.
 As children get older, they might outgrow the condition.
 Why is my asthma getting worse!!.
 People may take daily medication and asthma Inhalers to manage and avoid asthma attacks.
 You can carry medication to help you during an attack.
 Your doctor might adjust your treatment to control asthma symptoms.
 If you suffer from a severe attack and the short-term relief medicines do not work, you will need emergency treatment.

 Are You At Risk For Asthma?

 Asthma can affect all ages people, there are so many factors that can raise your risk of having asthma.
 People who smoke are at greater risk of developing asthma.
 For example, being exposed to secondhand smoke when you are a small child or your mother is pregnant.
 And thirdhand smoke is exposure to clothing or some surfaces in a place where someone has smoked.
 You can get asthma due to your family history, especially if your parents have asthma.
 Puerto Ricans and Blacks are more likely than people of other races to develop asthma.

 Triggers For Asthma Attacks?

-It is easier to avoid asthma attacks by knowing what triggers it.
+It is easier to avoid asthma attacks by knowing what triggers them.
 Asthma Triggers can be different for each person.
 For example some people, a trigger can bring on an attack right away.
-Other people, an attack may start hours or days later.
-However, some common triggers include Air pollution like car exhaust, factory emissions, wildfire smoke, etc. Dust mites: you can’t see these bugs, but they are in our homes and in our workplace.
+For other people, an attack may start hours or days later.
+However, some common triggers include Air pollution like car exhaust, factory emissions, wildfire smoke, etc. Dust mites: you can’t see these bugs, but they are in our homes and in our workplaces.
 If you have a dust mite allergy, this may cause an asthma attack.